-• Clicking on the DMN Expression window

-- of the InputData element or - Selecting the InputData element and pressing Ctrl+L to select the ItemDefinition from the dialog
+- Clicking on the licon on the DMN Expression window of the InputData element or - Selecting the InputData element and pressing Ctrl+L to select the ItemDefinition from the dialog

 InputData properties

 The properties of an InputData element are accessible via the DMN Expression window.
 Double-click on the InputData element to open this window.